o2i/Masters-Thesis/README.md

 # Masters-Thesis
-Optimal locations for BETs with grid impacts.
+Optimal locations for Battery Electric Trucks (BETs) with grid impacts.

 ## Instruction for using the musk-model
 To use the musk-model, download shapefiles from: